-She was a window in love with a married man.
-This is a most unlikely love story that happened between two unlikely people.
+She was a widow in love with a married man.
+This is the most unlikely love story that happened between two unlikely people.

 How it all started…